 The SVCam 4I/O concept contains an integrated strobe controller.
-Its controls are integrated into the GenICam tree.
+Its controls are integrated into the GenlCam tree.
 With LED lights attached to the outputs, this enables the user to control the light without external devices.
-Being controlled via GenICam, any GenICam-compliant 3rd party software is able to control the light as well.
+Being controlled via GenlCam, any GenlCam-compliant 3rd party software is able to control the light as well.
 Maximum ON-time is 100ms.
-Depending on the camera model, up to 4 (see specifications) independent channels are supported with a max current of 3A@40ms 1A@40ms.
+Depending on the camera model, up to 4 (see specifications) independent channels are supported with a max current of 3A@40ms per 1s (or 4%).
 Maximum continuous current is 0.3 A. Despite internal protections, higher current peaks might be able to damage the camera.